-Our patent strategy has focused on creating and acquiring protection for our VeriStrat and Nodify XL2 proteomic tests, while utilizing trade secret and some methods patent protection for our genomic test (the GeneStrat test) and ELISA test (the Nodify CDT test).
+Our patent strategy has focused on creating and acquiring protection for our VeriStrat and Nodify XL2 proteomic tests, while utilizing trade secret and some methods patent protection for our genomic test (the GeneStrat ddPCR and GeneStrat NGS[TM] tests) and ELISA test (the Nodify CDT test).
 We have entered into a non-exclusive license agreement with Bio-Rad, without the right to grant sublicenses, to utilize certain of Bio-Rad's intellectual property, machinery, materials, reagents, supplies and know-how necessary for the performance of ddPCR in cancer detection testing for third parties in the United States.
 For more information regarding this license and supply agreement, please see "-Material Agreements-Agreements with Bio-Rad."
-Bio-Rad owns patents relating to ddPCR and to which we have a non-exclusive license to utilize for the performance of ddPCR in cancer detection testing for third parties as set forth in the Bio-Rad License Agreement.
+Bio-Rad owns patents relating to ddPCR and to which we have a non-exclusive license to utilize for the performance of ddPCR in cancer detection testing for third parties as set forth in the Bio- Rad License Agreement.
 In addition, we have separately been granted permission by Bio-Rad to use the Bio-Rad SARS-CoV-2 ddPCR test and Platelia SARS-CoV-2 Total Ab test for commercial diagnostic services.
-For more information regarding the permission granted to us by Bio-Rad with respect to such tests, please see "Business-Material Agreements-Agreements with Bio-Rad."
-We are unaware of patents owned by Bio-Rad relating to its COVID-19 antibody test but acknowledge that Bio-Rad has know-how and trade secrets relating to this test.
-We have patent protection in the United States and other countries around the world for the primary use of the VeriStrat test for profiling of patients with NSCLC, and various other uses of the VeriStrat test, such as breast cancer, prostate cancer, head and neck cancer have received patent protection.
-We have also received patent protection relating to our core classifier development program, our Diagnostic Cortex® technologies and our approaches to using mass shot matrix-assisted laser desorption time of flight (MALDI-ToF) technology (DeepMALDI® techniques).
-Additionally, our first device paten
+For more information regarding the permission granted to us by Bio-Rad vith respect to such tests, please see "Business-Material Agreements-Agreements with Bio-Rad."
+We are unaware of patents owned by Bio-Rad vith respect to such tests, please see "Business-Material Agreements-Agreements with Bio-Rad."
+We are unaware of patents owned by Bio-Rad vith respect to such tests, and the world for the primary use of the VeriStrat test for profiling of patients with NSCLC, and various other uses of the VeriStrat test, such as breast cancer, prostate cancer, head and neck cancer have received patent protection.
+We have also received patent protection relating to our core classifier development program, our Diagnostic Cortex® technologies and our approaches to using MALDI-ToF technology (DeepMALDI® techniques).
+Additionally, our first device patent was issued in 2019 for our internally designed blood c

-As of October 21, 2020, our patent portfolio includes approximately 49 issued United States patents, 38 issued foreign patents, which includes 3 European patents that were nationalized in multiple European countries, and 40 pending applications (including 23 foreign patent applications).
-With regard to our product development efforts, provisional applications have been filed around new developments relating to ARDS and COVID diagnostics, and national stage applications are now in active prosecution to protect our ROR and PIR tests.
+As of December 31, 2021, our patent portfolio includes approximately 50 issued United States patents, 59 issued foreign patents, which includes 5 European patents that were nationalized in multiple European countries, and 41 pending applications (including 21 foreign patent applications).
+With regard to our product development efforts, new applications have been filed around developments relating to ARDS and COVID diagnostics, new analytic methodologies using Shapley values and semi-quantitative spectra analysis in MALDI, and national stage applications are now in active prosecution to protect our pipeline ROR and PIR tests.

-The patent portfolio can be broken down into 5 categories:
+The patent portfolio can be broken down into 5 major categories:

-- 1) Issued patents and patent applications relating to the VeriStrat and Nodify tests and uses of these tests; - 2) Issued patents and patent applications relating to methods for developing classifiers using the Diagnostic Cortex and DeepMALDI technologies; - 3) Issued patents and patent applications relating to tests currently in development; - 4) Issued patents and patent applications relating to our novel blood collection device; and - 5) Issued patents and patent applications relating to tests developed for our third-party partners.
+- 1) Issued patents and patent applications relating to the VeriStrat and Nodify tests and uses of these tests; - 2) Issued patents and patent applications relating to methods for developing classifiers, including using the Diagnostic Cortex and DeepMALDI technologies; - 3) Issued patents and patent applications relating to tests currently in development; - 4) Issued patents and patent applications relating to our novel blood collection device; and - 5) Issued patents and patent applications relating to tests developed for our third-party partners.